 - Check that you have a suitable location for your nestbox.
 You will need to place it high on the vertical wall of a building, ideally under the eaves, and it should be 5m (15 feet) above the ground, with an unobstructed flight path.
 Think of how a swift will approach the nest – it swoops down and then up to the nest site at speed, the upward ascent slowing it down to land.
 The box shouldn't be in direct sunlight, so an aspect between north and east is usually best.
 (Note: If you are having major renovation works done, you can use a special 'swift brick'.
 These actually fit into the fabric of the outer house wall.
 However, it should only be done by a qualified builder)

 - Or make your own.
 Measure out the pieces of your exterior plywood according to our diagram.
-Cut all the pieces, including the rectangular hole into the front, shown in black, 28mm high and 65mm wide (the actual opening will be smaller once the box is made).
+Cut all the pieces, including the rectangular hole into the front, shown in black, 28mm high and 65mm wide.

 - Assemble your nestbox.
 You can use nails, glue or screws, but make sure you use screws to attach the front so it can be removed and cleaned at a later date.